Maeve Binchy: Marriage

 Binchy, described as "six feet tall, rather stout, and garrulous", although she actually grew to 6'1", said in an interview with Gay Byrne of The Late Late Show that, growing up in Dalkey, she never felt herself to be attractive; "as a plump girl I didn't start on an even footing to everyone else".
 After her mother's death, she expected to lead a life of spinsterhood, saying "I expected I would live at home, as I always did."
 She continued, "I felt very lonely, the others all had a love waiting for them and I didn't."

-However, when recording a piece for Woman's Hour in London she met children's author Gordon Snell, then a freelance producer with the BBC.
+However, when recording a piece for Woman's Hour in London, she met children's author Gordon Snell, then a freelance producer with the BBC.
 Their friendship blossomed into a cross-border romance, with her in Ireland and him in London, until she eventually secured a job in London through The Irish Times.
 She and Snell married in 1977 and, after living in London for a time, moved to Ireland.
 They lived together in Dalkey, not far from where she had grown up, until Binchy's death.
-She said of him that he was a "writer, a man I loved and he loved me and we got married and it was great and is still great.
+She described her husband as a "writer, a man I loved and he loved me and we got married and it was great and is still great.
 He believed I could do anything, just as my parents had believed all those years ago, and I started to write fiction and that took off fine.
 And he loved Ireland, and the fax was invented so we writers could live anywhere we liked, instead of living in London near publishers.

 Letter to the president

 Files in Ireland's National Archives, released to the public in 2006, feature a request from Maeve Binchy to President Cearbhall Ó Dálaigh asking if he could "receive" her.
-She wrote, "I know you are extremely busy but I often see in the paper that you 'received' so-and-so and was wondering very simply could I be received too."
+She wrote: "I know you are extremely busy but I often see in the paper that you 'received' so-and-so and was wondering very simply could I be received too."
 This request came while she was working for The Irish Times in London in 1975.